 2) Get your kids (especially your teens) more excited about the outdoors.
 There’s a lot to do outside all year round.
 The more people are active outside their homes the less likely they are to keep acquire stuff for inside.
 Gardening is one great activity.
 Sports, walking, owning an outdoor pet or one that needs to be walked, hiking, playing in the snow and rain, animal hunting, swimming, water balloon or shaving cream fight, catch fireflies.
 There’s endless things to do in the outdoor.
 Like…

 3) Go camping.
-We are huge camping lovers here and there’s nothing like getting back to the basics to unwind.
+We are huge camping lovers and there’s nothing like getting back to the basics to unwind.
 There’s something about turning off your phone and leaving your computer at home and just sleeping in nature.
 Totally cheesy I know but I can’t wait to get my daughter into camping.
 Seeing how relaxed and how much fun it can be doing something so simple will help instill that way of living.

 4) Decrease your family drama.
 Living simply doesn’t just mean reducing your clutter, items, and wants.
-It also means getting to a more easy going state of living.
+It also means getting to a more easy-going state of living.
 Having open communication as a family and reducing the amount of stress and tension is a benefit of simple living.

-5) This idea isn’t for everyone.
+5) Give Back to less fortunate.
+This idea isn’t for everyone.
 When I was in high school I heard someone give a speech at the church I went to at the time about a program called CFCA (Christian Foundation for Children and Aging now called Unbound).
 It was a Christian nonprofit that worked in several countries.
 It wasn’t a typical sponsor program.
 They actually built towns and farms for people to work at and live in, in addition to providing monetary help to sponsored children and elderly.
 I talked my mom into sponsoring a kid (his name was Johnathan) who we helped from age 10 to 18.
 We went to visit him in Guatemala when he turned 18 and talked to him about how our support had helped throughout the years.
-We had been writing him at least once every other month for all that time so I felt like I actually knew him.
+We had been writing to him at least once every other month for all that time so I felt like I actually knew him.
 Growing up with that helped me when I got a little greedy.
 Even as an adult when I decided to sponsor my own, it really keeps you in check when you start to get overwhelmed with what really isn’t important.
-There are other nonprofit and volunteer ideas available that will have the same affect on your teen and family.
+There are other nonprofit and volunteer ideas available that will have the same effect on your teen and family.